9.5 Ways to Maximize your NAJA Membership

 Have a question about your rights to freedom of the press in Indian

 Country?
 The NAJA Legal Hotline for Journalists provides free resources and information to members about media law, journalism and freedoms of speech, press and information, especially in Indian Country.
-Visit the NAJA Legal Resource Room.
+Visit the NAJA Legal Resource Room for a legal Q&A.

-3. Elect the national NAJA Board of Directors.
+3. Elect or be elected to serve on the NAJA Board of Directors.

-Elections for NAJA board members will take place during the National Native Media Conference July 10-13 and all individual professional and tribal media members are encouraged to nominate and vote for the candidates of their choosing.
+Elections for NAJA board members take place during the National Native Media Conference.
+All individual professional and tribal media members are encouraged to nominate and vote for the candidates of their choosing.
 View the current NAJA leadership.

 4. Become a student projects mentor.